micmog/Strain-Rate-Constitutive-Model-Fitting-with-Genetic-Algorithms/README.md

 | N_Generations   | Number of Generations to run the Genetic Algorithm over      |
 | Population_Size | Number of Chromosones, or population, for the Genetic Algorithm to utilise |

+#### Example RMS Error Trend for the Various Constitutive Models Fitted by the Genetic Algorithm

 ![Example Output](https://github.com/micmog/GA_JC/blob/main/images/GAfit_steel.png?raw=true)